Frequently Asked Questions

 - What are the Hospital hours?

 Our hospital is open Monday to Friday from 8:30 am to 7:00 pm.
 On Saturdays we are open from 9:00 am until 3:00 pm.
-The clinic is closed on Sunday.
+The clinic is open for cat only hours with Dr. Sturtz on Sunday from 10:00 - 2:00.
 Hours are by appointment so please call ahead to make sure that a doctor is available.

 - Do I need to have an appointment?